 Much of the responsibility for safety lies on the shoulders of church leadership to screen workers, develop policies that protect both students and teachers, and keep facilities up to code.
-However, teachers must also assume a good degree of responsibility as well.
-Make sure they understand their role.
+However, teachers must also assume a good degree of responsibility as well so they need to understand their role.
 Too much is at stake to assume they would know what to do in potentially dangerous situations.

-- 4 Types of Abuse and How to Spot Them
+- 4 Types of Child Abuse and How to Spot Them

 - Identification of Child Abuse & Neglect - not a Christian site but could find some helpful information